 Self-care means taking care of yourself on all levels—nourishing your mind, body, and soul.
 I didn’t really start doing that until a year and a half ago.
 When I did, it kicked my healing into overdrive.
 Things that have helped me are eating healthier, exercising daily, meditating, spending time in nature, finding a good work-life balance, and making time for things that I enjoy doing like writing.
 For me, maintaining that creative outlet is essential.

 Apart from taking care of yourself, you also have to surround yourself with genuinely supportive people who have your best interests in mind, ones who aren’t deaf and blind to your pain or contribute to it, but recognize when something is off and encourage you to talk openly about whatever you are feeling.
 They will do seemingly little but incredibly meaningful things like say, “Hey, I’ve noticed that you seem down/stressed?
 Tell me what’s going on” or “How can I help?”
-For a long time, I lacked those sort of relationships or kept myself from having them out of fear of incurring further pain.
+For a long time, I lacked those sorts of relationships or kept myself from having them out of fear of incurring further pain.
 Now that I do have them, I foster and cherish them.

 There is one other thing that I believe is essential to coping with and changing the perception of mental health conditions and that is to talk openly about them and encourage others to do the same.
 There is still such a tremendous stigma attached to mental health conditions, but we can collectively change that.
 If those of us who have experienced these issues share our stories, first with each other and then with the world at large, then we can tear up the labels that ignorant, insensitive souls want to assign us.
 There will be no more screaming in silence but a chorus of voices too loud and beautiful to ignore.